-Salt glitter is fun to make and use in arts & crafts projects like this colorful salt glitter Easter egg canvas.
-Find out how to make homemade salt glitter with this step-by-step tutorial.
+Salt glitter is fun to make and use in arts & crafts projects like this colorful Easter egg canvas.
+Learn how to make homemade salt glitter with this step-by-step tutorial.

 Who knew that glitter was so easy to make?!
 This simple homemade glitter recipe uses just 2 ingredients: epsom salt and food coloring.
 How simple is that?!

 We used our salt glitter to make an art canvas for Easter, but you can use your glitter salt to make anything you want really.
 Use your imagination!

 1. Pour epsom salt into a bowl.
 Add 2 drops of food coloring to the salt.
 Mix together until blended completely.

 2. Then, pour salt out onto a foil lined baking sheet to dry completely.

 3. Repeat the process to make as many colors of glitter salt as desired.